5 Easy Christian Songs for Parents to Sing with Young Kids: Building Faith Through Music

 3. Encourage Good Behavior

 Encourage good behavior and obedience by verbally noticing when they are "loving one another" or showing "kindness, gentleness, love, joy," and other fruits of the Spirit.
-This approach helps build their self-esteem and reinforces the joy of following God's commands.
+This approach reinforces the joy of following God's commands.

 4. Discipline with Grace